Continuing Education – Distilled, Practical & Advanced Knowledge

 Twelve Years, Seven Houses, a Thousand Experiments

-In the final segment of this course, Stephen discusses his firm's research and involvement in Living Choices Homes and its quest to create affordable, solid and renewable housing to meet the demand projected for India's emerging middle class.
+Stephen also discusses his firm's research and involvement in Living Choices Homes and its quest to create affordable, solid and renewable housing to meet the demand projected for India's emerging middle class.

 Presenter: